Please also review the Student Affairs scholarship listing for other general awards.

 This endowment funds scholarships, based on merit with consideration given to financial need, and is granted to worthy Plymouth State University students.
 Recipients are chosen by the financial aid scholarship selection committee, based on documented financial need.
 No application is required.

 The Class of 2012 scholarship was created as their senior class gift to Plymouth State upon their graduation in May of 2012.
 The Class of 2012 wishes to honor a PSU student who has been dedicated to giving back to the University and their surrounding community throughout their years at PSU.
-The Class of 2012 Annual Scholarship shall provide an award in the amount of $1,000, or up to a maximum of $2,000, to an undergraduate matriculated student, with documented financial need, who will be full-time, and attending for a full year of study.
+The Class of 2012 Annual Scholarship shall provide an award in the amount of $500 to an undergraduate matriculated student, with documented financial need, who will be full-time, and attending for a full year of study.
 The recipient should be in good academic standing with a minimum GPA of 2.5 and who have demonstrated service to the University and surrounding community.
-Selection and amount of the award will be determined by the Student Affairs Scholarship Awards Committee of PSU.
+Selection will be determined by the Student Affairs Scholarship Awards Committee of PSU.

 This endowment honors Charles L. and Frances F. Currier and, in their memories, supports scholarships.
 The scholarships are granted to qualified graduates of Plymouth Regional High School who are admitted and intend to enroll or who are currently enrolled in a full-time capacity at Plymouth State University.
 Candidates will be evaluated on the basis of their academic record, citizenship and participation in extra-curricular activities.
 Recipients are chosen by a committee.
 Please apply here.